 Marchand Institute for Minimally Invasive Surgery and Steward Health Mountain Vista Medical Center Affiliated Fellowship Program in Minimally Invasive and Robotic Gynecologic Surgery

-Our Program Directors (Click for CV):
+Our Program Director (Click for CV):

 1.)
 Applicants must be board certified or board eligible OBGYN physicians, able to be licensed in the state of Arizona with an unrestricted license, and able to obtain hospital privileges at our affiliated hospital system.

 2.)
 Applicants must be legal US residents with the legal right to work in the United States.
 This program will not sponsor J-1 visas.

 3.)
 Applicants must be committed to the advancement of minimally invasive gynecologic surgery and to bringing these advancements to all women in the United States regardless of nationality, economic class or ability to pay.